WHAT IS YOGA THERAPY?

 THE TOOLS OF YOGA THERAPY

-Depending on individual needs, a combination of the tools listed below is selected and crafted into a specific and individualized personal practice to create healing and balance in your body and mind.
+Depending on individual needs, a combination of the tools and techniques listed below are selected and crafted into a specific and individualized personal practice to create healing and balance in your body, mind and life.

 Asana - Body Movement